 - Not all devices are secure enough.
 Hackers exploit the same vulnerability to get all of your logins in one attack.
 If your device is infected with malware, typing the master password will give full access to the cybercriminals.
 That’s why password manager users should invest in securing all of their devices first to reduce the risks.

 - Not using biometric authentication.
 Biometric authentication is a great way to add another level of security.
 If you configure your password manager to request either a fingerprint or face scan, the chances of someone hacking into your vault become as slim as Shady.
 It’s also much easier for you to touch the fingerprint scanner than to enter a master password.

 - Bad password manager.
 If it has weaker encryption, offers few features, and has poor reviews, you shouldn’t use it.
 When it comes to securing your vault, saving a few bucks a month shouldn’t be your main priority.
-We recommend checking out some of the best password managers in 2020.

 - Forgetting your master password.
 Are you the only person who knew it, and your password manager doesn’t have a reset feature?
 In this case, you may already start recovering each login one-by-one.
 Alternatively, you may want to store your master password (or a hint) in some physically secure place, such as a safe.

 As you can see, some of the risks stem from the password managers themselves, but others exist solely because of users’ behavior.
 If we don’t count the latter, we can see that there aren’t that many risks of using a password manager.